Finite Element Analysis Toolbox

 Reserved coefficient names

-The coefficient name h_grid is reserved for the mean grid cell size or diameter, and is primarily used in the artificial and convective stabilization techniques.
+The coefficient name h_grid is reserved for the mean grid cell size or diameter, and is defined as the cell_volume^(1/n_sdim), and is primarily used in the artificial and convective stabilization techniques.

 Internal and local variables may be prefixed with double underscores __varname, and it is therefore not recommended to name variables with underscores to prevent potential name collisions.